This page was last updated on Jan. 4, 2023, with newly obtained records.

 Wolf, McAleenan, Homan and DHS General Counsel John Mitnick have a “Call re: HHS MOU.”

 Mitnick emails Secretary Nielsen, Wolf, and Jonathan Hoffman with the subject line “HHS UAC MOA,” saying, “The MOA has been fully signed.
 By its terms it will go into effect in 30 days (i.e., on 5/13/2018).”
-The memorandum of agreement between HHS and DHS regarding the Unaccompanied Alien Children program is available here.
+The memorandum of agreement between HHS and DHS mandated that HHS share information with immigration enforcement agencies regarding unaccompanied immigrant children and the sponsors with whom they were placed, which advocates warned would undermine family reunifications by using placement screenings as potential opportunities for immigration enforcement.

 CNN reports that the DHS inspector general will begin an investigation into family separations.